nmoody9899/cen3031_final/README.md

 Consider Herbs aims to educate and show people healthy and natural ways on how to take control of their own well-being.
 In order to accomplish this, Consider Herbs requires a storefront for users to purchase products, submit testimonials, and view relevant information to educate them on healthy lifestyles.

-# Instructions for Local Set Up
+# Instructions For Local Set Up

 Download Node.js from here: https://nodejs.org/en/download/